yyang768osu/al-folio/_posts/2021-04-03-enforcing-lipschitz-constant-in-neural-network.md

 * Improve network robustness against adversarial perturbations
   * [Lipschitz-margin-training(NIPS2018)](https://arxiv.org/abs/1802.04034)

-A small note before we proceed: Lipschitz continous/constant is defined with respect to a choice of the norm $$\|\cdot\|$$.
+A small note before we proceed: Lipschitz continuous/constant is defined with respect to a choice of the norm $$\|\cdot\|$$.
 Here we focus on 2-norm.

 ## Lipschitz constant vs spectral norm of matrices

 Deep neural networks are typically build with interleaved linear layers (such as Conv, TConv, Pooling) together with nonlinear activations (such as ReLU, sigmoid).
-The Lipschitz constant of most activation function are either constant or easy to control, so we will only focus on linear operationss.
-Linear operations in genenral can be expressed as in the form of matrix-vector product $$y = g(x) = Wx$$ where $$W$$ denotes a matrix.
+The Lipschitz constant of most activation function are either constant or easy to control, so we will only focus on linear operations.
+Linear operations in general can be expressed as in the form of matrix-vector product $$y = g(x) = Wx$$ where $$W$$ denotes a matrix.
 In this case, the smallest Lipschitz constant of $$g$$ can be expressed as

 \begin{equation}
 \label{eq:lipconst}